 Pain Management Items

-Depending on you condition, pain can be a debilitating and even deadly thing if it causes you to lose hope or give up.
-Having a way to treat and manage pain, as well as decrease inflammation, is an important part of every emergency medical kit.
+Depending on your condition, pain can be a debilitating and even deadly thing if it causes you to lose hope or give up.
+Having a way to treat and manage pain, as well as decrease inflammation, is an important part of every emergency first aid kit.

 - Aspirin, Tylenol or Ibuprofen